Table of Contents

 Setting and maintaining boundaries can be emotionally draining.
 Make sure to include a form of self-care in your daily routine.

 Over time, your needs and boundaries may change.
 It’s important to regularly re-evaluate your boundaries to ensure they align with your current needs.

 Seeking support from friends, family, or a therapist can be helpful when maintaining boundaries in a toxic relationship.
 It can provide you with emotional support and guidance on how to navigate difficult situations.

-A support system will also help you to understand what normal is.
-Your toxic partner will try to convince you that you are overreacting and you will need a sounding board.
+A support system will also help you understand what normal is.
+Your toxic partner will try to convince you that you are overreacting, and you will need a sounding board.

 5. Be prepared for pushback